There are two types of data on expression levels by RNA-Seq. The first is read count (or Count), and the other is TPM, FPKM, and RPKM.

 Here, we use a threshold of 20 for convenience, but in reality, the boundary between the noise and signal ranges are not definite, but a gradient.
 In this data, we can say that the lower the value becomes less reliable in the region between 10 and 100.

 The read count is expected to reflect the size of the gene, with larger genes having more Counts and, conversely, smaller genes having fewer Counts.
 Therefore, it is said that it is better to normalize per 1 kbp of exon length.
-This claim may seem plausible at first glance, but a closer look reveals that it is not.
+This claim may seem plausible at first glance, but a consideration reveals that it is not.

 Notice that the normalization by length diagonally moves the dots of Fig9.
 Genes larger than 1kb move in a downward-left direction, and smaller genes shift in an upward-right direction.
 Consequently, this treatment of data introduces the invisibility of noise.
 What's more, since the average exon length is much longer than 1 kb, many genes move in a downward-left direction, and the range of values becomes much broader.
 Many papers have claimed that TPM, FPKM, and RPKM have a wide dynamic range or are sensitive for lowly expressed genes, but this is a false conclusion.